-Arizona State football lost an NFL Scouting Combine participant Monday.
-Except it's star wide receiver Jordyn Tyson who won't participate — arguably the top prospect on the Sun Devils.
+Arizona State football lost an NFL Scouting Combine participant on Monday in star wide receiver Jordyn Tyson, arguably the top prospect on the Sun Devils.

 Why is the breakout wide receiver no longer set to run through drills or catch passes?
-NFL Draft analyst for The Athletic Dane Brugler revealed the reason Monday night.
+Dane Brugler of The Athletic revealed the reason Monday night.

 “Sources: Arizona State WR Jordyn Tyson won't be doing any on-field workouts or testing at the NFL Combine.
 He continues to work his way back from his in-season hamstring injury,” Brugler said.

-Tyson drew WR1 hype from his Cleveland Cavaliers brother Jaylon one month before the combine.
+Tyson drew WR1 hype from his brother Jaylon one month before the combine.
 Even Browns fans started to push for the team to draft Tyson.

-Yet it looks like the lower body ailment lingered into the final week of February for the dynamic WR.
+Yet it looks like the lower body ailment lingered into the final week of February for the dynamic wide receiver.

-Arizona State's Jordyn Tyson drawing rave reviews before NFL Draft
+Arizona State's Jordyn Tyson is drawing rave reviews before the Draft

 Jordyn Tyson (8/126/2) again did WR1 things last night vs. TCU.